aquilesC/aquiles.me/content/Annotating notes.md

 I try to annotate through [[Zotero]], because it increases the chances of discovery and interlinking, but I may try again Hypothesis, especially because the number of web content I started consuming increased a lot, compared to old-style paper formats.

-#TODO Review the results of adding annotations.
+Tags: #TODO Review the results of adding annotations.
 Proposed date: 01/05/2025